 Rottweilers, in their guarding capacity, have been bred in a way that a fearful and distrusting attitude toward strangers.

 After all, a guard dog who is happy to greet strangers isn’t much use in protecting your property or livestock.

-First generation mixes are kind of like rolling a dice, you’re not sure what combination of characteristics you’re going to get.
+First generation mixes are kind of like rolling a dice.
+You can’t be sure what combination of characteristics you’re going to get.

-You might end up with a dog that looks almost like a Rottweiler, with the Labradors social personality.
-Equally you might end up with a protective guard dog that looks exactly like a Labrador.
+You might end up with a dog that looks almost like a Rottweiler, with the Labrador’s social personality.
+On the other hand, you might end up with a protective guard dog that looks exactly like a Labrador.

-The worry of this is when you are bringing up a family pet, you don’t want them guarding your home.
+The worry of this is when you are bringing up a family pet, you don’t want them guarding your home aggressively.

 This should be seriously considered by people with kids.
 The overwhelming majority of people killed by aggressive dogs are children as they’re much more vulnerable.